aloneInEntropy/GMTK-24/README.md

 ### Theme
 "Built to Scale"
 ### Name
-Abstraction
+Structura
 ### Plot
-You play as CROWN, an android tasked with infiltrating the lair of an evil mastermind and capturing him.
-You can shoot enemies and collect their parts for health.
-But beware: move too fast or take too much damage, and you'll overheat.
-When this happens, you must complete the tasks within your body to fix it from the outside.
-But beware (again): even this miniature version of you can overheat.
-You can descend one final layer to your base parts to rebuild yourself once more.
+You play as CROWN, an android tasked with escaping the lair of an evil mastermind and going back home.
+You can shoot enemies and kill them to get building blocks.
+But beware: several sections of the environment have been destroyed.
+To fix these, you must use the various terminals around levels.
+In these terminals, you control a single pixel on a grid with your collected building blocks scattered randomly.
+You must move around, adding blocks to yourself to create a bridge to make it across the gap.
+Can you make it across all 5 levels and beat the game?

 ## Credit